 The IE CMCP identified opportunities to improve the mobility and sustainability of the five north/south and five east/west corridors.
 It established a framework and process for evaluating the current conditions and potential improvements to the corridor from a multimodal perspective.
 Local agencies and Caltrans can leverage this report, in collaboration with surrounding jurisdictions, to help identify and acquire funding for projects that will benefit the mobility for a wide variety of corridor users.
 The final report and supporting research results can also be used by the jurisdictions in the sub-region to support future transportation plans and to guide implementation of mobility improvements that are both multi-jurisdictional as well as multimodal.
-Finally, more detailed and focused analysis
+Finally, more detailed and focused analysis of the recommended projects in the 10 sub-corridors can be conducted as part of the project development process and environmental review including technical studies and analysis that were not feasible for such a large study area.
+The resulting information would be used in future SB 1 SCCP applications as well as for other planning purposes.
 1.0 Introduction/Overview